-A standard home inspection typically does not include
+A standard home inspection typically does not include comprehensive mold testing or

 inspection.
 Home inspectors are primarily focused on assessing the structural integrity and